Cesium1289/Aleatoric/README.md

 **Description**\
  This program will take user input and plays a sequence of notes, most of which are randomly selected from a major scale.

-**How it went**\
-This program, for the most part went fairly smooth.
-It took a lot of time to properly get everything to work, but it was worth it.
-I'm happy with how it turned out, and I believe everything works properly.

-**What needs to be done**\
-Nothing more needs to be done to this program.
-Everything that was asked for should work!

 **To build this program**\
 To build this program, you will need to install the following to get the program to run.
 Once these are installed, you will want to create the .exe by typing 'make'.
 Once the makefile has been created, you can run the program like a normal .exe and can choose to use arguments or run the program without them.
 Argument usage is described later in this document.